DouglasC2627/parroty/README.md

 ## 🚧 Under Construction
 Project is currently a work-in-progress.
-The code is brewing, the AI is learning.
+The code is brewing.